datacarpentry/OpenRefine-ecology-lesson/_episodes/01-working-with-openrefine.md

 > ## More on Facets
 > [OpenRefine Wiki: Faceting](https://github.com/OpenRefine/OpenRefine/wiki/Faceting)
 >
-> As well as 'Text facets' Refine also supports a range of other types of facet.
+> As well as 'Text facets' OpenRefine also supports a range of other types of facet.
 These include:
 >
 > * Numeric facets
 > * Timeline facets (for dates)